Statement

 This is a description of my approach to my painting and how it is evolving.

-I LOVE to 'go missing' in the landscape, forgetting everything, just feeling my OWN space and getting back in touch with myself again.
-Life chips away at you and being busy does not allow you to connect fully with nature or your inner world.
+I delight to 'go missing' in the landscape, forgetting everything, just feeling the deep connection with nature that I've had since I was a child.
 This inner world of imagination and fantasy combined with experiences from travels and places are pivotal aspects of my work.
 There is also an underlying narrative to many of my paintings and some reflect on the search for those quiet places, thoughts on the transience of life, people and places remembered.

 I paint to allow myself to enter my own space again and often this means feeling my way emotionally through imaginary landscapes as a metaphor for experiencing movement through actual landscapes which may be remembered or totally inspired by materials.
 It's always a journey, I want to be surprised and to see my 'paint tracks' as equivalents for an emotional journey.
 The challenge always is to find a form for these tracks and the experience of allowing them to emerge is as real as being in nature.